 - Underwater Green Fishing Lights – These lights generate green lighting underneath the water that attracts plankton and smaller creatures toward the light.
 From there, larger fish and even sharks, visit this area more frequently.
 As a result, this becomes a common feeding location.
 These lights work best near bigger bodies of water, like the ocean, to attract saltwater marine life.
 These products are typically more expensive and require a more complex set-up.

 - BoJo Fishlight – There are two different types: The Swing-Arm Fishlight that attaches to docks and the Hanging Chainlight Fishlight that attaches to overhanging poles or branches.
 These fish attracting lights are simple.
 At dusk, the automatic sensor turns the light on.
 As bugs fly toward the light, they are swatted down into the water below by a thin, spinning wire.
 Each night, as more bugs fall into the water, fish begin to realize that this is a reliable spot for food during both the day and night.
 As a result, fish swim in this area more frequently.
-These lights work best near ponds, lakes or streams.
+These lights work great near ponds, lakes or streams.

 Selecting the best Fishlight for You